chin-herng/cs2040s-2223s2/README.md

 - Problem statements and some template codes are also included for completeness.
 - Short answer/Open-ended questions are not available.
 My answers for these questions are typically long-winded and overcomplicated.
 There is not much value reading them.
 - The solutions are supposed to pass all public and private test cases when run on Coursemology.
-- The solutions will be refined over time (optimising towards pedagogical value).
+- The solutions will be refined over time (optimising for pedagogical value).
 Any feedback/issues regarding the solutions are welcome.

 ## Credits